 - Words like Board, Rashtrapati, Commission, Small Scale Industries, Authority, Undertaking, National, Union, Minister, Municipal, Panchayat, Prime Minister or Chief Minister, Development Authority, Nation, Forest Corporation, Governor, must be avoided as it can create conflicts with the government and its institutions.

 - Utilization of word ‘Scheme’ in any way to resemble schemes introduced by the Government at any level or authority should be avoided to inhibit confusion.

 - In case the name is of an individual who is not the promoter or a close blood relative, then generally an NOC from such person(s) must be attached with the application for the name registration.

 The portal provides options to search for the word/s or phrase/s within the proposed name.
 They further provide elaborate results to avoid similarities of any kind with an already registered name.
 The results may then be analyzed before finalizing the name for applying to the authority.

 So, this brings us to the end of this writing piece.
 We understood how to conduct the Company Name Availability Check and the services associated with company name registration on the MCA portal. is to see the proposed name availability.
 We also understood how to check the similar words or phrases associated with a proposed name.
-In the later sections we explored typical words which must be avoided while name registration.
+In the later sections, we explored typical words which must be avoided while name registration.

 After a deep understanding of all these rules and norms, a promoter can easily apply for a company name with its own uniqueness.
-This also helps in creation of a distinct brand identity for the company.
-Nowadays, many legal and financial consultancy firms help companies in company registration and name finalisation.
+This also helps in the creation of a distinct brand identity for the company.
+Nowadays, many legal and financial consultancy firms help companies in company registration and name finalization.
 New promoters can contact such firms to seamlessly register their company and its name with the RoC.